 Ms. Margarita Maira is a Project Coordinator at Fundación Ciudadano Inteligente, a civil society organization that seeks to strengthen democracy in Latin America.
 Ms. Maira is committed to strengthening governance in Latin America and has led campaigns to engage youth in dialogue with decision makers and political candidates.
 Additionally, she has worked with emerging leaders in Colombia, Peru, and Bolivia, training them on how to develop advocacy strategies and engage in public policy.
 Her experiences include working with former Chilean President, Michelle Bachelet’s digital communications team and with Chile’s Ministry General Secretariat of the Government.

-During her fellowship, Ms. Maira is focusing on how to create effective spaces where youth can relate to public policies and government issues.
-She is exploring practical ways to make governance a topic of interest for younger generations and opportunities to connect youth to democratic institutions.
+During her fellowship, Ms. Maira focused on how to create effective spaces where youth can relate to public policies and government issues.
+She explored practical ways to make governance a topic of interest for younger generations and opportunities to connect youth to democratic institutions.

 Ms. Risham Waseem (Pakistan) is the Creative Director at Maati TV, a web TV channel that promotes peace and democracy in Pakistan.
 She also serves as the Media Officer at the Interactive Resource Center, a non-profit organization striving to build consciousness among marginalized populations using interactive art forms such as theatre and film.
 Ms. Waseem’s passion for art and activism inspired her to direct and produce several documentaries on countering violent extremism and addressing sexual harassment in Pakistan.
 Additionally, her commitment to civic participation led to her involvement in forum theatre, where she has performed in plays on issues related to human rights and democracy all over Pakistan.

-During her fellowship, Ms. Waseem is examining global media trends that promote populist and nationalistic narratives that discredit democracy, shrink civic space, and threaten youth political participation.
-Additionally, Waseem is working to develop short digital stories in the form of mini web series, to counter the misconceptions associated with democracy.
+During her fellowship, Ms. Waseem examined global media trends that promote populist and nationalistic narratives that discredit democracy, shrink civic space, and threaten youth political participation.
+Additionally, Waseem worked to develop short digital stories in the form of mini web series, to counter the misconceptions associated with democracy.